 $ sudo apt dist-upgrade --assume-yes Reading package lists...
-Done Building dependency tree Reading state information...
+Done Building dependency tree...
+Done Reading state information...
 Done Calculating upgrade...
 Done 0 upgraded, 0 newly installed, 0 to remove and 0 not upgraded.

-This will install a complete KDE Plasma/Kubuntu packages and experience on your Ubuntu system.
+This will install a basic KDE Plasma packages and experience on your Ubuntu system.
+To install a more complete KDE Plasma experience, you can install kubuntu-desktop meta package instead.

 SDDM is the default display manager for Kubuntu/KDE.